en

 Website (Japanese only) | Google Maps

 The oldest producer of Uiro in Nagoya is Mochibun Sohonten, founded in 1659.
 Besides Uiro, this Japanese confectionery maker also sells different Japanese sweets such as Dorayaki and Oni Manju.
-Their Uiro comes in four different flavors: white sugar, brown sugar, Matcha, and chestnut.
+Their Uiro comes in four different flavors: white sugar, brown sugar, matcha, and chestnut.
 Here they are only sold in blocks which cost between 500 and 750 yen, depending on the flavor.

 Mochibun Sohonten (餅文總本店)